-Visiting International Trainer (including New Zealand) 2018/19

-(1 Aug 2018 to 31 Jul 2019)
+Visiting International Trainer Licence 2020/21 (1 Aug 2020 to 31 Jul 2021)

 Important: A Visiting International Trainer Licence is granted on the condition that the Applicant (Trainer) holds a current and active Trainer Licence issued by his or her home-based Racing Authority.
-Should the Trainer's home-based Registration expire, cancel, be revoked or become inactive for any reason, any Visiting International Trainer Licence issued by Racing Victoria will cease immediately and the Visiting International Trainer will not be licensed within Victoria.
+Should the Trainer's home based Registration expire, cancel, be revoked or become inactive for any reason, any Visiting International Trainer Licence issued by Racing Victoria will cease immediately and the Visiting International Trainer will not be licensed within Victoria.